 1. Anything Recycled or Once Loved

-Annika Sanders and Kerry Seageare, known for their brand of eco-friendly “Junky Styling,” which takes previously worn garments and upcycles them.
+Annika Sanders and Kerry Seageare, are known for their brand of eco-friendly “Junky Styling,” which takes previously worn garments and upcycles them.
+Sustainable and circular brands like Tiny Rescue are also paving the way by designing recycled and plastic-free clothes that produce no waste.
+They can be returned and remade into new products over and over again!

 Hemp is one of the most versatile plants out there.
-It has great nutritional value, can be used for cleaning products and building materials and is a stronger material than cotton.
-Plus, it requires way less pesticides and herbicides than cotton when grown on a large scale.
-If you have to buy new, rather than second hand, check out Patagonia’s line of hemp clothing.
+It has great nutritional value, can be used for cleaning products and building materials, and is a stronger material than cotton.
+Plus, it requires way fewer pesticides and herbicides than cotton when grown on a large scale.
+If you have to buy new, rather than second-hand, check out Patagonia’s line of hemp clothing.

 3. Soy Silk/Cashmere